Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Evolving customer and investor preferences

-Carbon-intensive companies are the most exposed, but no sector is entirely exempt.
+Carbon-intensive companies are the most exposed, but no sector is exempt.

-The objective is not to predict exactly how the climate will evolve, but to assess the robustness of corporate strategy under different regulatory, physical, and market conditions.
+The framework recommends analysing at least three contrasting climate scenarios.
+The aim is not to predict exactly how the climate will evolve, but to assess the robustness of the corporate strategy against different regulatory, physical and market contexts.

 1.5°C scenario: rapid and orderly transition

-• Increased fiscal and regulatory pressure on emissions
+• Greater fiscal and regulatory pressure on emissions.

-• Strong push for technological innovation and decarbonization
+• Strong push for technological innovation and decarbonisation.

-• Business implications: early investment requirements, transformation of business models, and competitive advantage for agile organizations.
+• Implications: the need for early investment, transformation of the business model and a competitive advantage for the most agile organisations.

 2°C scenario: gradual transition

-• Business implications: gradual adjustments in costs, operations, and competitive positioning.
+• Implications: progressive adjustments in costs, operations and positioning.

 Above 3°C scenario: climate inaction

-Business implications: severe impacts on assets, supply chain disruptions, and increased financial and insurable risks.
+• Implications: severe impacts on assets, supply-chain disruptions and increased financial and insurable risks.

-• It allows identification of risks and opportunities under divergent climate contexts.
+• It lets you identify risks and opportunities under divergent contexts.

-• It tests the resilience of corporate strategy.
+• It helps test the resilience of the strategy.

 • It improves medium- and long-term decision-making.

-• It strengthens credibility with investors, regulators, and auditors.
+• It strengthens the credibility of the analysis with investors, regulators and auditors.

-How to conduct climate scenario analysis step by step
+How is a climate scenario analysis carried out step by step?

 1. Define the scope and time horizon

-The analysis should cover own operations, supply chains, and key markets, with short-term (5 years), medium-term (10–15 years), and long-term (30 years) horizons.
+The analysis should cover own operations, the supply chain and key markets, with short-term (5 years), medium-term (10-15 years) and long-term (up to 30 years) horizons.

 3. Translate climate impacts into financial impacts

-This is where the greatest maturity shift occurs: risks are converted into financial metrics (EBITDA, CAPEX, OPEX, and asset valuation).
+This is where the biggest step in maturity occurs: risks are converted into financial metrics (EBITDA, CAPEX, OPEX and asset valuation).

 4. Assess strategic resilience

-Evaluate whether the current strategy remains viable under each scenario and determine what adjustments are necessary.
+You analyse whether the current strategy is viable under each scenario and what adjustments are necessary.

-What is the relationship between TCFD and CSRD?
+What is the relationship between the TCFD framework, IFRS S2 and the CSRD?

 Common mistakes in climate scenario analysis

-Although climate scenario analysis is a powerful tool, incorrect application can limit its strategic value.
+Although it is a powerful tool, applying it incorrectly can limit its value.
+The most frequent mistakes are:

-• Treating scenarios as purely narrative exercises without financial impact
+• Treating scenarios as narrative exercises with no financial impact.

-Leading companies integrate scenarios directly into strategic and financial planning.
+Leading companies integrate scenarios directly into their strategic and financial planning.

 Scenario analysis as a pillar of corporate resilience

-It should be reviewed at least every two years or whenever significant regulatory changes occur.
+It is advisable to review it at least every two years, or whenever significant regulatory or market changes occur.

 Can scenario analysis be automated?